PlagueVRC/AntiRip/README.md

 2. This synchronizes the key with Avatar 3.0 parameters and does take up 32 bits.
 So this system can only work with avatars that use the VRChat Avatar 3.0 SDK.

-3. Support for a specific shader must be manually added in a update.
-Currently only Poiyomi is supported, version 7.3 and newer.
-To request another shader to be supported, feel free to ask in the discussions tab here, or in the discord, seen in the [Support](#support) section here.
+3. Only a shader from [Supported Shaders](#supported-shaders) will work with this.
+To request another shader to be supported, feel free to ask in the discussions tab here, or in the discord, seen in the [Support](#support) section.

 ## Supported Shaders